Achint2103/Course-Goal-App/README.md

 • Run: npm start

-If you want to use a prototype of the project you can download the Course Goal.apk from the repository.
+If you want to use a prototype of the project you can download the Course App.apk from the repository.